amybabay/go-experiments/README.md

 - ``:=`` operator is a shortcut for declaring and initializing a variable

 - can only have a single package per directory. package name must match directory name
+    - If you want to have multiple files implementing parts of a single executable, all would be in "main" package (under directory named as the target executable, e.g. cmd/hello/main.go cmd/hello/greetings.go; no greetings package in this case)